lingzhiyxp/lingzhiyxp.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I become a research student at <a href='https://www.usslab.org/'>USSLAB!<a> supervised by Prof. Xiaoyu Ji and Prof. Yanjiao Chen.
+I became a research student at <a href='https://www.usslab.org/'>USSLAB!<a> supervised by Prof. Xiaoyu Ji and Prof. Yanjiao Chen.